 As a result of some of the things I learnt while researching my columns, I began the investigations which culminated in my next book, Captive State: the corporate takeover of Britain, published in 2000.
 The discoveries it made, I felt, shone new light on politics in this country.
 But while the books I had written about other countries were reviewed in most of the papers, Captive State was reviewed hardly anywhere, at least when it was first published.
 The deathly silence with which the book was received suggested to me that some issues are treated by the media as too impolite to discuss.

 After identifying what I felt were some of the problems curtailing democratic politics, I set out to propose some solutions, in my next book, The Age of Consent.
 Like Captive State, this sold well.
 Perhaps unsurprisingly, there has been little progress towards the solutions it proposed.
-Since then I have published two more books.
+Since then I have published three more books.
 The first is Heat: how to stop the planet burning, which shows how we can cut carbon emissions by 90% without destroying our quality of life; the second is a collection of essays called Bring on the Apocalypse.
-I’ve just finished a book about rewilding – the large-scale restoration of ecosystems – called Feral: rewilding the land, the sea and human life, which is due to be published in May 2013.
+The latest, which was first published in 2013, is about rewilding: the large-scale restoration of ecosystems.
+It’s called Feral: searching for enchantment on the forntiers of rewilding.
 It’s a wonderful subject.
 Researching it felt like stepping through the back of the wardrobe.

 My work is more sedentary than it used to be, so I temper it with plenty of physical activity: sea kayaking, ultimate frisbee, running and some heavy duty gardening: growing my own vegetables and much of my own fruit.